Senan3307/Mini-Project-01---Network-Setup-and-Troubleshooting/README.md

 - Enables remote work and global collaboration.
 - Provides centralized data storage, management, and security.

+Telecom Companies

+Telecom companies rely on extensive global networks to provide internet, phone, and television services to consumers.

+Example: A telecom provider like AT&T connects customers through fiber-optic networks and satellite links to offer internet, phone, and TV services.

+Benefits:
+- Reliable and fast communication services.
+- Global connectivity for users through mobile and internet services.
+- Scalability to meet increasing demand for bandwidth.

 **1. Choose software and hardware**

 To achieve the objective of connecting multiple LANs and establishing communication between devices, the following components are required: